How to Clean Your Polycarbonate Roof

 As you begin washing your conservatory roof, dirty water and small pieces of debris will flow into your guttering system.
 Be sure to clear your gutters beforehand and detach any water collection unit.
 This will save you time later and prevent any pressure being placed on filtration systems.

-Using dirty water will cause water spotting and may leave your polycarbonate roof looking messy.
-Make sure you change your water and rinse your sponge regularly while you’re cleaning your conservatory roof.
-Try to maintain the same mixture of soap and lukewarm water with each water change.
+Using dirty water will cause water spotting and may leave your roof looking messy.
+Make sure you change your water and rinse your sponge regularly and try to maintain the same mixture of soap and lukewarm water with each water change.

 It’s important to cast an eye over your guttering for a final time to ensure that no dirty water or debris has caused a blockage.
 This is also a great opportunity to make sure your guttering isn’t leaking anywhere.
 Don’t forget to reattach any water collection unit.